hrax/now-eslint/README.md

 ## CLI

+Please note that, NodeJS v12 is required to run the CLI.

 ### Installation

 CLI is the primary usage of the package, and it is recommended to install the package globally using